CEO of Domestic Content Distribution, Discovery Communications

-A 30-year veteran of the cable television industry and 26-year veteran of Discovery Communications, Bill Goodwyn serves as President of Strategic Distribution and CEO of Discovery Education.
+A 30-year veteran of the cable television industry and 27-year veteran of Discovery Communications, Bill Goodwyn serves as President of Domestic Content Distribution and President and CEO of Discovery Education.

 Mr. Goodwyn oversees all content distribution strategy, sales and marketing activity on behalf of Discovery's U.S. content portfolio encompassing more than 13 networks and their high-definition and video on demand extensions including Discovery Channel, TLC, Animal Planet, Investigation Discovery and Science Channel and leads the company’s fast-growing Discovery Education division, the nation’s top provider of curriculum-based digital content and professional development resources in U.S. schools.

 Since Goodwyn began his Discovery career in 1987, he has grown Discovery Communications’ U.S. content distribution business to exceed $1B, built the #1 ranked sales and distribution team in cable television and cemented Discovery as one of the top television and content platforms in the media industry.
 Named head of North America distribution for all of Discovery’s networks in 1994, he has spearheaded record-breaking distribution growth for each of the company's domestic channels, turning Discovery Channel into one of the greatest network growth stories in television history; now reaching 100 million U.S. households.
 He also took TLC from 15 million to 99 million homes; guided Animal Planet to become the quickest network ever to reach 50 million U.S. subscribers; and built Travel Channel into a fully distributed asset reaching over 90M subscribers.
 Most recently, Goodwyn led Investigation Discovery to become the #1 fastest-growing network in the U.S. for three consecutive years, which now reaches over 80M homes, and also built emerging network platforms for OWN as well as Military Channel, Destination America, Hub and Science Channel, the latter two of which were among the fastest-growing networks in the industry in 2012.